-If you have just found out that you have a sexually transmitted infection (STI), you are not alone.
-STIs are common infections and anyone who is sexually active may get an STI at some point in their life.
+If you have found out that you have a sexually transmitted infection (STI), you are not alone.
+STIs are common, and can be treated or managed with follow-up care.

 Chlamydia, gonorrhea, syphilis, HIV and hepatitis C are all reportable STIs.
-This means that if you test positive for one of these STIs, your test result is shared with public health to ensure that you get the proper support and treatment.
+This means that positive test results are shared with public health.
+This helps to ensure that you and your partner(s) get the proper support and treatment.

 A nurse at the BC Centre for Disease Control will contact you.